bioidiap/bob.extension/doc/guide.rst

 They contain code that is exclusively written in Python.
 This contrasts to packages that are written in a mixture of Python and C/C++, which are explained in more detail below.

 The package you cloned above is a pure-Python example package and contains all elements to get you started.
-It defines a single library module called ``bob.example.project``, which declares a simple script, called ``version.py`` that prints out the version of the dependent library :ref:`bob.blitz <bob.blitz>`.
+It defines a single library module called ``bob.example.project``, which declares a simple script, called ``version.py`` that prints out the version of the dependent library :ref:`bob.blitz`.
 When you clone the package, you will not find any executable as ``buildout`` needs to check all dependencies and install missing ones before you can execute anything.
 Particularly, it inspects the ``setup.py`` file in the root directory of the package, which contains all required information to build the package, all of which is contained in the ``setup`` function:

 .. code-block:: python